-To be considered for IU Achievement and Selective Scholarships, you must submit a complete application for admission (including official transcript and test scores) by November 1.
+To be considered for IU Academic Scholarships, you must submit a complete application for admission including official transcript, IU-specific essay, and test scores (if applicable) by the early action (non-binding) deadline of November 1.

-of IU Bloomington undergraduates receive grant or scholarship aid, National Center for Education Statistics, 2014
+67% of IU Bloomington undergraduates received grant or scholarship aid in 2020–2021

 Process and priority dates for the Wells Scholarship